xaviripo/bachelor-thesis/thesis/contents/0-intro/0-intro.md

 The ambition of computer scientists and mathematicians has kept growing, up to the question posed today: can computers help us prove theorems?
 Homotopy type theory is a field that can potentially help with this problem.

-In a few words, type theory is a foundation of mathematics, an alternative to set theory or category theory.
+In a few words, type theory is a foundation of mathematics, alternative to set theory or category theory.
 In set theory, one way to build the natural numbers is through the recursive definition $0 := \varnothing$, $n' := n \cup \{n\}$.
 This yields a functional representation of the Peano naturals, but it also produces valid expressions like $0 \in 1$, which are often unwanted, as they mix the nature of the sets with the "pure" idea of the numbers.
 Of course, this does not really suppose any trouble to the working mathematician, as it is pretty easy to just "forget" about the particular implementation of the natural numbers and think of them as objects on their own rather than sets.